KewbitXMR/haveno-app/README.md

 - Secure integration with Ledger hardware wallet devices
 - Secure integration with Trezor hardware wallet devices.
 - Biometric security for mobile devices, and for devices that don't have this, a pin code or encryption passowrd to unlock the memory store of the app.
-- Standlone version (not requiring desktop or server, this may require significant community funding with approximately 4 months of work anticipated.
+- Standlone version (not requiring desktop or server, this involves a considerable amount if work, while I'd love to have the time to do it, something like this may require community support, if this is soemthing that is highly requested)

 ### Why u no open sawse?

-There are full intentions of open-sourcing this project once it meets sufficent maturity and can demostrate real practical value on the mainnet.
-For now it will remain this way until a future update.
-This will largely depend on community consensus and approval.
+There are FULL intentions of open-sourcing this project once it meets sufficent maturity and can demostrate real practical value on the mainnet.
+For now it will remain pre-release only until a further notice.
+This will largely depend on community response, consensus and approval, if a considerable amount of people feel they would find these tools useful, please make it clear, and I will make it open-source.